 - Data and Information Officer, research funding organisation

-- Service Improvement/Change Manager at NHS Wales
+- Programme Manager at Public Health Wales

 Graduates have also progressed to further study on research degrees leading to MPhil and PhD qualifications.